Republican senator asks FTC to examine Google ads

 WASHINGTON (Reuters) - U.S. Senator Orrin Hatch on Thursday asked the Federal Trade Commission to examine the potential antitrust developments in Google’s search and digital advertising.

-Hatch, the Republican chairman of the Senate Finance Committee, said in a letter to FTC Chairman Joseph Simons he was concerned about the Alphabet Inc (GOOGL.O) unit’s practices, citing a number of antitrust complaints and reports since the agency’s last investigation in 2013.
+Hatch, the Republican chairman of the Senate Finance Committee, said in a letter to FTC Chairman Joseph Simons he was concerned about the Alphabet Inc unit’s practices, citing a number of antitrust complaints and reports since the agency’s last investigation in 2013.

 Alphabet shares were little changed after the news.